National Character & Leadership Symposium

 Please use the tab titled "Supplemental Application" to upload the following documents to your NCLS eServices application.

-1. A resume of your achievement in CAP, school, and community service (1 page only) ( Resumes will be graded by the resume standards set in Chapter 8 of Learn to Lead)
+1. A resume of your achievement in CAP, school, and community service (1 page only) (Resumes are graded by the resume standards set in Chapter 8 of Learn to Lead Volume 2.)

 2. A Letter of Recommendation from a teacher or leader (other than a parent)